Machine Explanations and Human Understanding

-\textit{Condition 2---prediction shown vs. hidden}.
-An alternative condition is an intervention that presents the model prediction $\yhat$ to the human.
-Given this information, a rational human would gain a perfect understanding of the \textit{local} \decisionboundary and always predict $\humanyhat=\yhat$.
+\textit{Condition 2---prediction shown vs. hidden (Effect of $\given(\yhat)$)}.
+An alternative condition is an intervention that shows the model prediction $\yhat$ to the human.
+In this way, human would then gain a perfect understanding of the \textit{local} \decisionboundary and always predict $\humanyhat=\yhat$.

-\para{The $\given$ operator.} To describe the effect of applying these conditions, we introduce a new syntax for manipulating causal diagrams: the $\given$ operator.
-When $\given$ is applied to a \foundation variable, that information becomes available to the human.
-For example, $\given(\yhat)$ means that the human can see the model prediction for $X$.
-This operation draws an equivalence between the \foundation variable and the human approximated counterpart, assuming that the human is rational.

-We introduce the new \given operator as opposed to the standard \textit{do} operator for two reasons.
-First, \given operator introduces new variables to the causal diagram instead of setting the value of an existing variable (e.g., $Y$ and $\yhat$ in \figref{fig:decision_tree} and $E$ in \secref{sec:explanations}).
-Second, the \given operator can change the causal diagram as we reason about human understanding, including changing edges and variables.
-Notation-wise, $\given$ allows us to specify the condition for human approximations; for example, $\humany_{\given(\yhat)}$ denotes the local understanding of \taskboundary given predicted label $\yhat$.

-In \figref{fig:decision_tree}, applying $\given$ operator leads to two changes: it adds a link from a \foundation variable to the corresponding human approximation, and it removes influences from other human approximations.
-For example, under the emulation condition visualized in \figref{fig:decision_tree}b, $\given(Y)$ adds a link from $Y$ to $\humany$ and removes all other edges going into $\humany$, effectively disambiguating the relation between $\humany$ and the two other variables.